 The Rise.

 I think it’s fair to say I’m caught in a small daydream right now.
-From a bird’s-eye view, my life feels as though it exists between two opposing realities.
+From a bird’s-eye view, my life looks as though it exists between two opposing realities.
 Holding both at once has become a delicate dance, one I would probably admit I’m butchering… or perhaps I’m simply being too hard on myself.
 Both feel equally probable.
 So why is this exactly?

 I’ve happily found myself back in the Byron Shire, a place I assumed I wouldn’t return to for another year or so.
 And honestly, it’s been nothing short of a delight.
 My days have been filled with surprising friends, lighthouse walks and an excessive amount of beach therapy.
 Entirely appropriate, considering I now have that word permanently tattooed on my ASS.
 Yes, I almost wish I was joking but hey, live whilst you’re young right?